JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 # <a name="AddDays"></a>AddDays

 Adds the specified number of days to this **CPowerTime** object.
-You can subtract years by using a negative number.
+You can subtract days by using a negative number.

 ```
 SUB AddDays (BYVAL nDays AS LONG)